Likoma Island LOCAL’s GUIDE [Things To Do – Facts – Photo Gallery]

 things to do likoma island

-Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general the whole of Malawi can be considered pretty safe for tourists, if the obvious concerning precautions are applied.
+Thefts, robberies, or attacks are very rarely (if ever) experienced in this area, in general, the whole of Malawi can be considered pretty safe for tourists if the obvious concerning precautions are applied.

-Accidents can happen, and you should bear in mind that there’s no hospital on Likoma, only small and ill-equipped clinics.
+Accidents can happen, and you should bear in mind that there’s no hospital in Likoma, only small and ill-equipped clinics.
 In case of a serious injury, you should be airlifted to Mzuzu or Lilongwe… better have travel insurance (our recommendation is World Nomads, read more later)

 Another small but existing danger in Likoma Island comes from the animal kingdom, namely reptiles and small parasites.